Ditya Bhande

 Ditya Bhande (born 15 November 2006) is an Indian dancer and actress.

+Career

 She is the winner of the kids dance reality television show Super Dancer Season 1.
-She made her acting debut in the Tamil musical film Lakshmi.
-This film was written and directed by A. L. Vijay, starring Prabhu Deva and Aishwarya Rajesh.
-She acted as a schoolgirl who loves dance.
+She made her acting debut in the Tamil musical film Lakshmi, where she acted as a schoolgirl who loves dance.

 She is a member of I Am Hip Hop kids crew.
 She also participated in Dance India Dance Season 7.